pvachon/gpsagent/README.md

  * The general state can be monitored from the logs output on stderr
  * NMEA sentences can be output to zero or more files/FIFOs/whatever for other apps to consume.
+ * Time information can be output to a shared memory region to be picked up by ntpd or other compatible apps.

 ## Use Case